Alex Stewart (boxer)

-Alex Stewart (28 June 1964 – 16 November 2016) was a professional boxer.
+Alex Stewart (28 June 1964 – 16 November 2016) was a British-born American professional boxer.
 He represented Jamaica at the 1984 Olympics, and won a bronze medal in the heavyweight division at the 1983 Pan American Games.
 During his professional career, he fought world champions Mike Tyson, Evander Holyfield, George Foreman, Oleg Maskaev, and Michael Moorer.
 Known for being a strong finisher, 40 of his 43 career wins came inside the distance.

 Amateur career

 Stewart was a member of the Jamaican 1984 Olympic team.
 He was beaten by Sweden's Håkan Brock in the quarter final of the heavyweight competition, losing by a 5–0 decision.
 A year earlier he won a bronze medal at the Pan American Games.
 He lost to Michael Bentt in a thrilling match in the 1985 Heavyweight Golden Gloves Finals.